slay419/Slackr/plan.md

 this time we plan to:

 1. Indivdually complete assigned base-level functions
-2. Conduct tests indivdually with the established testing functions from iter1
+2. Conduct tests indivdually with the established testing functions from iteration 1
-3. Have a group meeting to discuss any issues/challenges and rectify them.
+3. Have a group meeting to discuss any issues/challenges and rectify them
-4. Peer reveiew the code and conduct a second phase of testing.
+4. Peer reveiew the code and conduct a second phase of testing
 5. Move up to higher level functions and repeat steps 1 to 4

 The Gantt Chart below captures the general timeline our team will aim to follow.